multiOTP/multiotp/readme_5.0.4.6.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2017-06-02 5.0.4.6 SysCo/al Fixed a typo in the ReadCacheData method for PostgreSQL support (thanks Frank for the feedback)
+							Fixed default folder detection for the multiotp.exe file
+                            Important, under Linux, the config, devices, groups, tokens and users folders are now always
+                             located in /etc/multiotp/.
+Please be sure to make the move when you are upgrading
+                            Cleaned some ugly PHP warnings when the backend is not initialized
 2017-05-29 5.0.4.5 SysCo/al Restore configuration added in Web GUI
                             Fixed configuration file directory under Windows in Web GUI
                             Fixed path with spaces handling for the command line edition (thanks Scott for the feedback)